-Following the relevant case law of the Court with respect to interferences with Article 8 rights, where personal data is processed it will be:
+Following the relevant case law of the Court with respect to interferences with Article 8 rights, where personal data was processed it was:

-- Minimised only to what is legitimate and necessary in achieving the project's goals - Kept accurate and up to date - Retained for no longer than necessary to achieve the project's goals (including a five-year period after the project has ceased where such data is required for any audits initiated by the European Commission) - Limited only to the purposes for which they were collected/processed - Transparency of data processing procedures for access to personal data [6].
+- Minimised only to what is legitimate and necessary in achieving the project's goals - Kept accurate and up to date - Retained for no longer than necessary to achieve the project's goals (including a five-year period after the project has ceased where such data is required for any audits initiated by the European Commission) - Limited only to the purposes for which they were collected/processed - Ensured that data processing procedures for access to personal data were transparent [6].

-Particular attention will be paid to the case law of the Court with regard to data collection by employers in the workplace.
-No arbitrary or covert surveillance or audio/visual recording of employees or their activities and communications (especially those unrelated to their work) will be undertaken during the course of the project, and consent will be obtained, as required, by employees in order to process their personal data [6].
+Particular attention was paid to the case law of the Court with regard to data collection by employers in the workplace.
+No arbitrary or covert surveillance or audio/visual recording of employees or their activities and communications (especially those unrelated to their work) was undertaken during the course of the project, and consent was obtained, as required, by employees in order to process their personal data [6].